wagtail-nest/wagtail-personalisation/README.md

 ## Documentation

 The full documentation is available at [wagtail-nest.github.io/wagtail-personalisation](https://wagtail-nest.github.io/wagtail-personalisation/).
+For LLM-assisted tooling, there is also a concise [`llms.txt`](https://wagtail-nest.github.io/wagtail-personalisation/llms.txt) and a complete [`llms-full.txt`](https://wagtail-nest.github.io/wagtail-personalisation/llms-full.txt).

 ## Sandbox